blurrycontour/zuul-gerrit/doc/source/user/config.rst

 `allowed-projects` job attribute can be used to restrict the projects which can invoke that job.

+Secrets, like most configuration items, are globally unique, though a secret may be defined on multiple branches of the same project as long as the contents are the same.
+This is to aid in branch maintenance, so that creating a new branch based on an existing branch will not immediately produce a configuration error.

 .. attr:: secret

    The following attributes must appear on a secret: